 "I believe in the benefits of a strong community, and I am excited to be part of this organization as it continues to make a difference in the lives of area residents."

 Corry has been the Executive Director since October 2013.
 Previous professional experience includes program and staff management, fundraising, and marketing.
-Corry recently completed a Master's degree in Health Administration.
-She is a Big Timber native, she loves spending time with her husband and two boys and enjoys skiing and time at their cabin.
+In 2014, Corry completed a Master's degree in Health Administration.
+She is a Big Timber native, she enjoys spending time with her family outdoors.

 Jodey worked for Sweet Grass Community Foundation from 2012-2014 and has stayed involved, volunteering on the Raw Deal Run Committee, since that time.
 She joined SGCF staff as the Program Development Coordinator in early 2017.
 Jodey began working in the Big Timber area in 1998 as a Wrangler on a Guest Ranch.
 She enjoys teaching Zumba classes in town and getting into the mountains as much as possible.